-The MCC will have delegated authority to execute the processes and apply the principles contained within the Migration Framework.
+The MCC will have delegated authority from the SRO to execute the processes and apply the principles contained within the Migration Framework.

 The MCC has the authority to halt or pause migration activities under exceptional circumstances to protect central systems and LDSOs, as well as the overall migration and settlement processes.